 - Official copy of the TOEFL (if applicable)

-Send the following items directly to the Graduate Program Director, Department of Politics and International Relations, Florida International University, 11200 SW 8th Street, SIPA 436, Miami, Florida 33199.
+Send the following items directly to Helen Younes, Graduate Program, Department of Politics and International Relations, Florida International University, 11200 SW 8th Street, SIPA 436, Miami, Florida 33199.
 Please specify the program to which you are applying.